Cyber Monday may be over, but great prices are here to stay.

 There are dozens of different putter designs available.
 Some of the features are cosmetic, optimized to give you more confidence.
 Others use science to find just the right features you need for your style of putting.

 If you find yourself in a bit of a slump on the greens, a new putter can do wonders for your golf game.
 The best new putter can encourage you to line up your putts more successfully while giving you a confident stroke.
-Our buying guide and recommended putters can help you find the right one for you.

 Here are a few of a putter’s most important design aspects.
 Understanding these will help you find just the right putter for your game.